K1 Management

-K1 is a Los Angeles-based private equity firm founded in 2010 by Neil Malik, Hasan Askari, and Taylor Beaupain, all former employees of Kayne Anderson Capital Advisors.
-Since its inception, K1 has established itself as one of the world's leading private equity firms dedicated to the enterprise software sector, with a clear focus on mission-critical software publishers, i.e., solutions at the heart of their customers' vital processes, characterized by a high level of recurrence and retention.The firm targets profitable companies generating less than $50 million in recurring revenue, which it actively supports in the industrialization of their Software as a Service (SaaS) model, commercial acceleration, and consolidation of their segment through targeted external growth strategies.
+K1 a private equity firm based in Los Angeles, founded in 2010 by Neil Malik, Hasan Askari, and Taylor Beaupain, all former associates of Kayne Anderson Capital Advisors.
+Since its inception, K1 established K1 as a global leader in private equity focused on the enterprise software sector, with a clear focus on “mission-critical” software providers—that is, solutions at the core of their clients’ vital processes, characterized by high levels of recurring revenue and customer retention.The firm targets profitable companies generating less than $50 million in recurring revenue, which it actively supports in the industrialization of their Software as a Service (“SaaS”) model, commercial acceleration, and the consolidation of their market segment through targeted external growth strategies.

-K1 currently manages nearly $20 billion in assets and is deploying its sixth fund, "K6," which is expected to reach a final size of $6.3 billion, following the success of K5 ($4.6 billion raised in 2020).
-The team has more than 100 professionals, including 83 investment and operations experts, and invests primarily in North America (≈80%), Europe (≈15%), and Australia/Israel (≈5%).
+K1 currently K1 nearly $20 billion in assets and is raising its sixth fund, “K6,” which is expected to reach a final size of $6.3 billion, following the success of K5 ($4.6 billion raised in 2020).
+The team comprises more than 100 professionals, including 83 investment and operations experts, and invests primarily in North America (≈80%), Europe (≈15%), and Australia/Israel (≈5%).

 An established player in software buyouts in the North American lower mid-market

-Over the past 15 years, K1 has built an institutionalized platform in the North American lower mid-market segment, historically dominated by smaller and often riskier players.
-Since its creation in Los Angeles, the firm has invested exclusively in B2B software publishers in this segment, with a clear and consistent positioning that has enabled it to build recognized sector expertise.
-With an excellent track record, K1 is now established as a leading partner for software buyouts in the lower mid-market, both in North America and internationally.
+Over the past fifteen years, K1 built a well-established platform in the North American lower mid-market segment, which has historically been dominated by smaller and often riskier players.
+Since its founding in Los Angeles, the firm has invested exclusively in B2B software companies in this segment, with a clear and consistent focus that has enabled it to build recognized sector expertise.
+With an excellent track record, K1 as a leading partner for software buyouts in the lower mid-market, both in North America and internationally.

 A proven model, resilient to economic cycles

-K1's performance is based on value creation that is primarily operational, focused on organic growth, financial discipline, and profitability.
-Upon taking control, the firm implements rapid profitability improvement programs to help portfolio companies achieve, on average within three years, the "Rule of 40," an indicator combining organic growth and margin that is the benchmark in the SaaS publishing world.Low debt levels and the mission-critical nature of the software financed enable K1 to post an extremely low loss rate and stable, resilient performance across economic cycles.
+K1 performance K1 on value creation that is primarily operational in nature, focused on organic growth, financial discipline, and profitability.
+Upon taking control, the firm implements rapid profitability improvement programs to help portfolio companies achieve, on average within three years, the “Rule of 40”—a metric combining organic growth and margin that serves as a benchmark in the SaaS software industry.The limited use of debt, as well as the “mission-critical” nature of the software it finances, enables K1 an extremely low loss rate and deliver stable, resilient performance across economic cycles

 A structured Buy & Build strategy, deployed systematically

-K1 applies a rigorous and replicable external growth strategy (Buy & Build), focused on software publishers with recurring revenues and strong retention rates.
-Each company in the portfolio is subject to a detailed transformation plan, executed according to a proven internal methodological framework, structured around the main operational levers:• Sales and marketing development
+K1 a rigorous and replicable external growth strategy (Buy & Build) focused on software companies with recurring revenue and high customer retention.
+Each portfolio company undergoes a detailed transformation plan, executed according to a proven internal methodological framework centered on key operational levers:• Sales and marketing

 - Product improvement and technological excellence